"Without breath, there can be no life." Most who hear the words dismiss them as trite, comical, a

 5. Each of the exercises should be repeated three times, with the exception of #4, which is executed as two sets of 60 repetitions.
 You can do more repetitions if you like, but three is enough.

 6. Never do more than the described number of repetitions in a single session.
 You'll progress better by doing a single session every day, or by doing the exercises as part of your warm-up before working out.

-breathing sequence before trying the exercise.
-All of the clips are set up with the recommended number of repetitions.
+understand the breathing sequence before trying the exercise.
+The clip is set up with the recommended number of repetitions.